 Magnetohydrodynamics

-study of the interaction of electrically conducting fluids with magnetic fields
+Study of electrically conducting fluids

 Magnetohydrodynamics is the study of the magnetic properties and behaviour of electrically conducting fluids.
 Examples of such magnetofluids include plasmas, liquid metals, salt water, and electrolytes.
-The word "magnetohydrodynamics" is derived from magneto- meaning magnetic field, hydro- meaning water, and dynamics meaning movement.
+The word magnetohydrodynamics is derived from magneto- meaning magnetic field, hydro- meaning water, and dynamics meaning movement.
 The field of MHD was initiated by Hannes Alfvén, for which he received the Nobel Prize in Physics in 1970.

 Read on Wikipedia License Image-Source